-The best smart exercise bikes of 2021 | CNN Underscored
+Best smart exercise bikes in 2022 | CNN Underscored

 Peloton offers a ton of daily live rides, and any of those rides immediately then go on-demand so you can take them at your leisure later.
 Peloton also just started offering guided scenic rides, but other bikes were better at this.
 Another negative: You may have to wait to get your hands on a bike; although Peloton is working on the issue, shipping times are extremely lengthy.

-Best smart exercise bike for music lovers: SoulCycle At-Home Bike ($2,500, plus $40/month Equinox+ subscription; equinoxplus.com)
+Best smart exercise bike for people motivated by music: SoulCycle At-Home Bike ($2,500, plus $40/month Equinox+ subscription; equinoxplus.com)

 The SoulCycle bike was by far the sturdiest of the bikes we tested.
 If getting out of the saddle a lot or doing the SoulCycle sway as you power up hills is your thing, this is your best bike match.